weppos/brighella/README.md

 subdomain.example.com requires _frame.subdomain.example.com
 ```

 If you need a reliable DNS provider to manage your domain, [check out DNSimple](https://dnsimple.com/).
-FYI, this project was born in response to the various customers at DNSimple that asked us how to configure an URL-masked redirect.
+FYI, this project was born in response to the various customers at DNSimple that asked us information about how to configure an URL-masked redirect.

 ## License